skywind3000/asyncrun.vim/README.md

 Spliting a new window in vim will get previous window scrolled, which is annoying when you  toggle quickfix window frequently.
 You can use vim builtin `winsaveview()` / `winrestview()` to prevent previous window scroll before and after `:copen`.

+So there are some vimscript to write, if you want to use quickfix efficiently.
 Fortunately, there is an `asyncrun#quickfix_toggle(height)` function for you to toggle quickfix window in a convenience way.

 Use F9 to toggle quickfix window rapidly: